 How much does the Schools Partnership program cost the schools and/or athletes?

 The Schools Partnership Program is completely free to all participants.
-If you’d like to help make this valuable program possible, please see our donations and volunteer pages.
+If you’d like to help make this valuable program possible, please consider making a donation to support our Schools Partnership program.

 Who is eligible to participate in Schools Programs?

 Special education students of all abilities between the ages of 5 and 22 years of age are eligible to participate.

 Can any school district work with the Special Olympics to develop the School Partnership Program?

 Currently, programs exist in Alameda, Contra Costa, Fresno, San Francisco and San Mateo Counties.
 We believe these geographic areas have the highest potential for garnering student participation.

 We are also currently looking for other districts that have the enthusiasm and desire to unify your student body with our sports, training program and whole-school involvement activities.
 If you are interested in starting a School Partnership Program in an area we do not currently serve, do not hesitate to contact firstname.lastname@example.org.